Congress of Paris (1856): Aftermath

-Turkish historians still express dissatisfaction: "Although [the] Ottoman Empire was on the side of victors, the Porte also lost the right to have a navy in the Black Sea together with the Russia.
+Turkish historians still express dissatisfaction: "Although [the] Ottoman Empire was on the side of victors, the Porte also lost the right to have a navy in the Black Sea together with Russia.
 Put differently, the Empire had become a part of the European Concert, but not an actor in the European balance of power.
 Thus it was not recognized as a great power that could claim compensation in case of territorial gain by another member of the system".

-The conditions of the Paris Congress collapsed after the defeat of France in the 1870-1871 French-Prussian War.
+The conditions of the Paris Congress collapsed after the defeat of France in the 1870-1871 Franco-Prussian War.
 After the surrender of the fortress of Metz, when France lost hope of winning the war, Russia announced its refusal to comply with the terms of the treaty.

-Russian Foreign Minister Alexander Gorchakov denounced the treaty's Black Sea clauses on October 31, 1870, which was documented by the 1871 Treaty of London.
+Russian Foreign Minister Alexander Gorchakov denounced the treaty's Black Sea clauses on 31 October 1870, which was documented by the Treaty of London (1871).

 Some of the rules and agreements would be changed by the Congress of Berlin.